EgoisticSummer/Fandom-CSS/README.md

 # Fandom-CSS
-the CSS that I use on the Fandom wikis.
+The CSS that I use on the Fandom wikis.